 People's medicines were managed safely.
-Medicines were stored, given to people as prescribed and disposed of safely.
-Staff received appropriate training and understood the importance of safe administration and management of medicines.
+Where errors had been found, action had been taken to reduce the risk of recurrence.
+Medicines were stored and disposed of safely.
+Staff received appropriate training and understood the importance of the safe administration and management of medicines.
 People were supported to maintain good health through regular access to health and social care professionals, such as psychiatrics.